Big B's Backyard

 Why a Clean Grill Matters

-Most people think a “seasoned” grill means leaving the black crust from the last three years of burgers on the grates.
-This is a mistake.
-Old grease is not flavor; it’s a fire hazard and a source of bitter, acrid smoke.
-Carbon buildup on your burners also leads to hot spots and uneven cooking.
+A lot of people think a seasoned grill means leaving the black crust from the last few years on the grates.
+That’s a mistake.
+Old grease isn’t flavor.
+It’s a fire hazard.
+It also gives off a bitter smoke that ruins your food.
+Carbon buildup on your burners also leads to hot spots and uneven heat.

 Cleaning a Grill